 Tom is an experienced, sought-after presenter who has delivered both keynote and workshop sessions and major conferences, as well as for schools and/or school districts, internationally.
 Highlights include (in no particular order):

 - A regular keynote and breakout presenter at the Pearson-ATI Summer Assessment Conference (July) and Sound Grading Practices Conference (December) in Portland, OR since 2007.

 - Keynote presentations at the Kentucky Leadership Academy (June 2012) as well as the Alberta Math Teachers’ Conference (Oct.
 2012).

 - Intensive workshops for Saigon South International School in Ho Chi Minh City, Vietnam (August 2011) and Shanghai American School in Shanghai, China (March 2012), and Yangon International School, Myanmar (Sept.
 2013).

 - Featured presenter on the BCELC’s province-wide webcast on Assessment for Learning (October 2008)

 - Lead PBIS facilitator for the Departments of Education in both Nova Scotia (2004-08) and Newfoundland (2005-07).

 - Lead facilitator for the British Columbia PBIS Coaches’ Training (2003-2006)

-Tom’s first book, Ten Things that Matter from Assessment to Grading, was published by Pearson Canada (May 2011) and will adapted and released in the United States by Pearson U.S.A.
-(January 2013)
+Tom’s first book, Ten Things that Matter from Assessment to Grading, was published by Pearson Canada (May 2011) and Pearson ATI (January 2013).

 Tom holds a Teaching Degree from Boise State University (1990) and a Master’s Degree (Curriculum & Instruction) from the University of British Columbia (1999).